salient-labs/toolkit/src/Toolkit/Cache/README.md

 - Implements [PSR-16 (Common Interface for Caching Libraries)][PSR-16]
-- Multiple cache operations can be grouped into an atomic transaction via a time-bound instance of the cache[^1] that maintains an exclusive lock on the underlying database until it goes out of scope or is explicitly closed
+- Multiple cache operations can be grouped into an atomic transaction via a [time-bound instance of the cache][asOfNow] that maintains an exclusive lock on the underlying database until it goes out of scope or is explicitly closed

-[^1]: See [CacheStore::asOfNow()][asOfNow] for more information.

 [asOfNow]:
   https://salient-labs.github.io/toolkit/Salient.Cache.CacheStore.html#_asOfNow